Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: Discussion

 \paragraph{More General Attribute Dynamics} Consider a general model $x_{t+1}=g(x_{t_+}, l_{l+1})$, where $g$ captures the combination of depreciation and the leg-up effect.
 Let $H_l$ denote the Lipschitz constant of $g(\cdot,l)$.
 This constant represents the \emph{sensitivity} of the attribute dynamics: $H_l<1$ implies contractive dynamics dominated by depreciation, while $H_l>1$ implies dominance of the leg-up effect.
 Under this setup, \Cref{prop:two-level-impossibility} generalizes as follows

 \begin{proposition} The agent never chooses an improvement action at level $l$ if $(1-\beta H_l)c^+>c^-$. \end{proposition}

+\Cref{prop:impossibility-general-x} reveals that the ``impossibility region'' depends fundamentally on the sensitivity of the attribute within its temporal transition rule $g$, which depends on both depreciation and the leg-up effect---the latter influences $H_l$ through the level index $l$.
+This is in contrast to \Cref{prop:two-level-impossibility} where the leg-up factor does not appear in the condition. \Cref{prop:impossibility-general-x} suggests that higher sensitivity implies higher chances of a system being improvement incentivizable.

-\Cref{prop:impossibility-general-x} establishes that the ``impossibility region'' depends on attribute sensitivity within the transition rule $g$.
-This sensitivity derives from both depreciation and the leg-up effect, the latter of which influences $H_l$ only through the level $l$ and is absent in \Cref{prop:two-level-impossibility}.
+This sensitivity derives from both depreciation and the leg-up effect, the latter of which influences $H_l$ only through the level $l$ and is absent in \Cref{prop:two-level-impossibility}. , where the latter factor is absent in \Cref{prop:two-level-impossibility}

+Consider, for instance, a transition rule where the leg-up effect is multiplicative, and depreciation is additive, i.e., $g(x,l)=\max\{0,(1+\sqrt{{\delta} l}) x -{\gamma}\}$.
+The resulting Lipschitz constant is $H_l=1+\sqrt{{\delta} l}$, which increases in the level $l$ with diminishing returns and is independent of the depreciation.
+Thus, as the leg-up effect becomes stronger (i.e., larger $\delta$), the system is more likely to be improvement incentivizable.

+Specializing to a level-dependent leg-up $\delta_l$, one can derive infeasibility and feasibility conditions analogous to \Cref{thm:multilevel-legup} (with a closed-form optimal threshold), as well as a concave/saturating $\delta_l$ analysis (\Cref{app:delta-l}).

 \paragraph{Scalar vs. Vector Settings} We have so far focused on the one-dimensional (scalar) setting.
 However, many of the insights extend naturally to the multi-dimensional (vector) case, in which the attribute becomes a vector $\mathbf{x}_t \in \mathbb{R}^d$, and the transition function $g$ operates component-wise or jointly across dimensions.
 The sensitivity of the system can be characterized by the largest singular value of the Jacobian of $g$ with respect to $\mathbf{x}_t$.
 Thus, key concepts such as the leg-up effect and the impossibility region can be similarly analyzed.
 In particular, the impossibility condition can be generalized by replacing the scalar Lipschitz constant $H_l$ with its vector analogue, capturing the maximal amplification across all directions.
 This suggests that systems with higher inter-dimensional sensitivity are more likely to be improvement incentivizable, paralleling the scalar case.